kubeflow/website/content/docs/pipelines/sdk/sdk-overview.md

 applications.

 <img src="/docs/images/pipelines-sdk-outside-app.svg"
-  alt="Building components outside your application code" class="mt-3 mb-3 border border-info rounded">
+  alt="Creating components outside your application code" class="mt-3 mb-3 border border-info rounded">

 Below is a more detailed explanation of the above diagram: